howa003/complete-elvish-lotr-subtitles/README.md

 These subtitles are unique as they contain **transcriptions (the original language) and English translations of all dialogs in foreign languages** used in the movies - i.e., Sindarin, Quenya, Adûnaic, Rohirric, and Black Speech.
 The subtitles also contain transcriptions and translations of selected song lyrics.

+Though subtitles for all 3 movies are already available, **this is an ongoing project**.
+Some subtitles are still being revised and improved, see [Subtitle status](#subtitle-status).

 ## Subtitle versions